SidTheChillGuy/BirdLens/README.md

 [Dataset Kaggle Link](https://www.kaggle.com/datasets/ichhadhari/indian-birds)

+## If using the Python Notebooks, please edit the name of the paths of Datasets and models/pkl files to match your filesystem paths.

 BirdLens is a project which I made along with a group of 3.
 In this project, we explored the feasibility of using deep learning models and fine tuning them forusage with our datasets.